-The report defined financial inclusion as “the process of ensuring access to financial services and timely and adequate credit where needed by vulnerable groups such as weaker sections and low income groups at an affordable cost.”
+The Committee on Financial Inclusion, chaired by Dr. C Rangarajan, Ex-Governor of the Reserve Bank of India in its report (2008) defined financial inclusion as “the process of ensuring access to financial services and timely and adequate credit where needed by vulnerable groups such as weaker sections and low-income groups at an affordable cost.”

 (i) Financial Inclusion

-- Giving high priority to the agenda of financial inclusion, the vertical directs its efforts in expanding the scope and coverage of activities and institutions to be involved in financial literacy and capacity building under the scope of Financial Inclusion Fund (FIF)
+- Giving high priority to the agenda of financial inclusion, expanding the scope of various financial literacy activities and coverage of capacity building initiatives through differentiated banks and institutions is a thrust area of Financial Inclusion Fund (FIF)

-- Conduct Financial Inclusion drive through Regional Rural Banks (RRBs)/cooperatives/non-governmental organisations (NGOs).
-Sensitise the staff of RRBs and cooperatives on financial inclusion in a focused manner
+- Sensitising the staff of RRBs and Rural Co-operatives on financial inclusion in a focused manner

-- Train business correspondents (BCs) / business facilitators (BFs) of banks with the support of institutions like the Indian Institute of Banking and Finance (IIBF)
+- Training of business correspondents (BCs) / business facilitators (BFs) of banks with the support of institutions like the Indian Institute of Banking and Finance (IIBF)

 (ii) Banking Technology:

-- Encourage cooperative banks and RRBs across the country to issue RuPay Kisan Credit Cards to all borrowing farmers
+- Encouraging rural Cooperative banks and RRBs across the country to issue RuPay Kisan Credit Cards to all borrowing farmers

-- Actively push the issuance of cards through coordination with the National Payment Corporation of India (NPCI) and interaction with sponsor banks of RRBs and cooperative banks
+- Actively pushing the issuance of cards through coordination with the National Payment Corporation of India (NPCI) and interaction with sponsor banks of RRBs and cooperative banks

-- Work towards the goal of developing a cashless ecosystem by enabling the farming community to avail all banking facilities at par with urban areas of the country
+- Working towards the goal of developing a cashless ecosystem in rural India by supporting the creation of acceptance infrastructure

-- Undertake policy formulation, capacity building and networking with various stakeholders to achieve the above objectives
+- Undertaking policy formulation, capacity building and networking with various stakeholders to achieve the above objectives

 5. Major Achievements of the Department